COMPUTATIONAL BIOPHYSICS LABORATORY

 Molecular recognition.
 Molecular interaction simulations: docking and drug design.

-Practices in the lab during the course.
+Practices in the lab during each part of the course.

 A.M.
 Lesk, "Introduction to protein science", Oxford Univeristy Press.